 If you struggle to make rice or haven’t strayed far from pre-cooked bags of microwaveable rice, a rice cooker may be right for you.
 You can also use your rice cooker to make a variety of one-pot meals and side dishes, such as steamed vegetables, soup, porridge, risotto, and more.

+We'll continue to test the rest of these rice cookers and update this list with more testing data, so make sure to check back!
 Here are the best rice cookers to add to your kitchen supply.

 The technology allows the cooker to make small adjustments to the temperature and heating time, eliminating the chances of undercooked or overcooked rice.

 The standard capacity for rice cookers ranges from 3 to 6 cups, yielding 6 to 12 cups of cooked rice, respectively.
 The Zojirushi is perfect for large families or batch cooking since the container holds up to 10 cups of uncooked rice, yielding up to 20 cups cooked.

-Measuring 14.5 x 9.5 x 11.5 inches, this cooker is made with high-quality stainless steel.
+Weighing only a pound, this cooker is made with high-quality stainless steel.
 The inner lid is detachable for easy cleaning, and the pot has cool side handles for safety.
 The extra-large and easy-to-use LCD screen has several menu options for cooking various types of rice, including white, sushi, mixed, sweet, brown, semi-brown, rinse-free, and quick cooking.

 Most rice cookers are large enough to feed a small family with some leftovers for the next day, but anyone who cooks in large quantities will benefit from the 5.2-quart capacity of this model by Comfee’.
 If you need to make big batches of rice for large families or parties, you can get up to 20 cups of cooked rice per batch with this rice cooker.